How do I know if my child is in need of orthodontic treatment?

 What are the early symptoms of orthodontic problems?

-What age should my child be seen by an orthodontist?
+At what age should my child be seen by an orthodontist?

 The American Association of Orthodontists recommends that your child be evaluated by age 7.
 Early detection of some orthodontic problems is important in order to take early corrective action and avoid more difficult treatment later.